What Is Stormwater?

 The National Municipal Stormwater and Green Infrastructure Program for Municipal Separate Storm Sewer Systems (MS4) aims to recognize high-performing communities that meet and exceed regulatory requirements in a technically effective and financially efficient manner.
 Led by the Water Environment Federation (WEF), the awards were established in 2015 through a cooperative agreement with the U.S. Environmental Protection Agency (EPA).

 Submissions undergo a thorough review by an expert committee and are evaluated in two categories: program management and innovation.
-The three highest-scoring programs(s) in Phase I and II within each category will be honored at the 2026 National Stormwater Policy Forum in Washington, DC during Water Week.
+The three highest-scoring programs(s) in Phase I and II within each category are honored at WEFTEC and throughout other WEF annual events.

-Please contact Lisa Deason, Stormwater Practice Leader, at ldeason@wef.org
+Please contact Lisa Deason, Senior Manager, Community Engagement at ldeason@wef.org

 National Stormwater Policy Forum

 The National Stormwater Policy Forum is an annual event co-hosted by the Water Environment Federation (WEF) and the National Municipal Stormwater Alliance (NMSA).
-This half-day forum is part of Water Week and brings together stormwater professionals, policymakers, and other stakeholders to discuss the latest legislative and regulatory issues affecting the stormwater sector.
+This half-day forum, part of Water Week, brings together stormwater professionals, policymakers, and other stakeholders to discuss the latest legislative and regulatory issues affecting the stormwater sector.

-The forum provides a platform for participants to engage with national policymakers, learn about current policy issues, and advocate for the needs of the stormwater community.
-Topics typically covered include updates on stormwater design standards, climate change resilience, and emerging contaminants like PFAS.
+The forum provides a platform for participants to engage with national policymakers, learn about current policy issues, and advocate for improvements to the stormwater program in the United States.

 Related Areas